Pinterest is an amusing platform where people collect ideas for their wedding day, right?

 Let’s go step by step, on how to post your first story pin:

-Step by step guid to create story pin
+Step by step guide to create story pin

 - Open the Pinterest platform in your browser or your Pinterest mobile app